licor/stone_devops_challenge/README.md

 - CentOS
 - SonarQube
 - `sonar-project.properties`
+- Coveralls
+- Heroku

 ### Questions?

-If you have any questions, you can send an email to your contact at Stone that we will reply as fast as we can :)
+If you have any questions, please send an email to your contact at Stone that we will reply as fast as we can :)